 Of course, part of the problem is that too many students and their families only react to the recruiting process.
 So if something positive happens, they jump at the opportunity because they have no idea if something else good might happen.
 However, if these families took a proactive approach to finding colleges with programs that best match the player’s abilities and needs, they would be in a much better position to judge the value of a verbal commitment and if it’s something they can afford to pass on.

 Now I realize that coaches will warn players that they don’t take walk-ons and that they won’t have a position waiting for them and so on.
-But these are often the same coaches that have no problem asking a prospect to greyshirt at the last minute or even simply changing their mind after making promises.
+But these are often the same coaches that have no problem asking a prospect to grayshirt at the last minute or even simply changing their mind after making promises.

 And keep in mind there’s also the fact that the coach you made the verbal commitment to may not even be around when you finally show up on campus.
 When players make commitments as eighth graders, is there really any way for them to know what the odds are of the coach being offered a better position in the following 4 years?
 Abigail Knight found out the hard way after committing to Virginia Tech as a rising sophomore.
 The summer before her senior year, the newly hired coach decided that she didn’t have enough space on the roster for her.

 Ideally, a player who makes a verbal commitment has already done enough research to know that any other offers that should come up in the future will be the result of unforeseen circumstances.
-This should give the player the confidence to make a verbal commitment if necessary for the coach and ultimately, the resolve to break it if it’s in her best interest.
+This should give the player the confidence to make a verbal commitment if necessary for the coach and ultimately, the resolve to break it if it’s in his best interest.